SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_2_30.png)

 <br> Inspect the value of the `x-forwarded-for` header.
-You should an IP string that is unique to your Client from where the request was dispathced.
+You should see an IP string that is unique to your Client from where the request was dispatched.

 ![](/exercises/ex5/images/ex5_2_29.png)

-<br> A simple step would be to go any IP reporting website and match the value of the header with the IP of your client machine.
+<br> A simple step would be to go to any IP reporting website and match the value of the header with that of the IP of your client machine.

 ![](/exercises/ex5/images/ex5_2_28.png)

-<br> In the next step, I will connect to a VPN device (instead of direct internet) to make a request.
-Of course, this step is totally optional and makes sense only if you have the means to connect to a different Internet Gateway.
+<br> In the next step, we will connect to a VPN device (instead of direct internet) to make a request.
+Of course, this step is optional and makes sense only if you have the means to connect to a different Internet Gateway.

 ![](/exercises/ex5/images/ex5_2_11.png)

 <br> Right after the network switch and within the timespan of a minute, make a few calls to the API and you will no longer see the Quota errors.
-That's because you will recall that we used the `x-forwarded-for` header as the attribute in the policy to uniquely discern calls for quota determination.
+That's because you will recall that we used the `x-forwarded-for` header as the attribute in the policy to uniquely discern between calls for quota determination.

 ![](/exercises/ex5/images/ex5_2_12.png)